Confidence Interval Calculator for a Completion Rate

 LaPlace (x+1)/(n+2)A famous large-sample problem comes from the seminal work of Laplace in the early 1800s.
 He posed the question of how certain you can be that the sun will rise tomorrow, given that you know that it has risen every day for the past 5000 years (1,825,000 days).
 You can be pretty sure that it will rise, but you can't be absolutely sure.
 The sun might explode, or a large asteroid might smash the Earth into pieces.
 In response to this question, he proposed the Laplace Law of Succession, which is to add one to the numerator and two to the denominator ((x+1)/(n+2)).
 Applying this procedure, you'd be 99.999945% sure that the sun will rise tomorrow - close to 100%, but slightly backed away from that extreme.
 The magnitude of the adjustment is greater when sample sizes are small.
 For example, if you observe two out of two successes and apply the LaPlace procedure, then your estimate of p is 75% (x+1=3, n+2=4, p=3/4) rather than 100%.
 If you had observed two failures, then your estimate of p is 25% (x+1=1, n+2=4, p=1/4) rather than 0%.
 LaPlace in essence is saying, the next result is a toss up, so give each alternative an equally likely chance of occurring.

 Wilson (x+z2/2)/(n+z2)Wilson's point estimate is the midpoint of the adjusted wald interval.
 It is derived by adding half a squared critical value to the numerator and a squared critical value to the denominator.
-Wilson's is the more conservative approach.
+Wilson's is the more conservative services.

 Jeffreys (x+.5)/(n+1)Jeffreys (1961) provided a compromise between the LaPlace and MLE methods.
 See reference for technical details.